Please ensure Javascript is enabled for purposes of website accessibility

 Retirement

-In addition to standard brokerage accounts, Vanguard Digital Advisor® is available in both traditional and Roth IRA accounts for retirement savers who want to put their investment strategies on auto-pilot.
+In addition to standard individual and joint brokerage accounts, Vanguard Digital Advisor® is available in both traditional and Roth IRA accounts for retirement savers who want to put their investment strategies on auto-pilot.

-Vanguard Digital Advisor® takes this a step further.
-It doesn't only consider your age, it also uses other factors to construct your portfolio, like your personal risk tolerance.
-Essentially, Vanguard Digital Advisor® creates a custom-allocated Vanguard target-date retirement fund, which costs about the same as Vanguard's standard target-date funds.
+Vanguard Digital Advisor® doesn't only consider your age, it also uses other factors to construct your portfolio, like your personal risk tolerance.
+Essentially, Vanguard Digital Advisor® creates a custom-allocated portfolio of Vanguard index funds and mutual funds, which are known for their low costs.

 Access to financial advisors